-Travel affects the maximum range of movement of the dampers.
+Travel affects the maximum movement range of the dampers by adding stops to them.
 Restricting the travel can help the dampers recover faster by ensuring the dampers do not compress more than is necessary to make it through a turn, especially when you have stiff rebound.
 Since ride height already shortens the dampers, you can set travel to maximum and lower the ride height to eliminate excess travel.
 You should also consider stiffer springs and damper bump to prevent premature bottom-out.

 Packers are rubber stops on the end of the dampers to cushion them when they bottom out.
-They come into play during very sharp turns when the car is leaning hard on its dampers and need just a little extra help to overcome understeer and complete the turn.
-Softer front packers help the car turn in more, but they can make you oversteer during a hard turn.
-Softer rear packers makes the rear more stable, but harder to turn.
-However, you should only adjust packers after you have adjusted the differential since the differential comes into play first.
+They come into play during very sharp turns when the car is leaning hard on its dampers and need just a little extra help to overcome the understeer and complete the turn.
+Softer front packers help the car turn more, but they can make you oversteer, even spin out during a hard turn.
+Softer rear packers makes the rear less willing to slide out, but harder to turn.
+However, you should adjust packers after you have adjusted the differential since the differential comes into play first.

-You do not want to limit the car's turning, so I recommend starting with the front soft and the back stiff.
-Stiffen the front to avoid excessive turn in, and soften the rear enough to keep it from swinging out too fast.
-If the dampers take too long to engage the packers in a sharp turn, you can reduce ride height to hit them sooner.
+You do not want to limit the car's turning, so I recommend setting the front soft and the back stiff.
+Stiffen the front to avoid excessive turning, and soften the rear to keep it from swinging out.
+If the dampers take too long to engage the packers in a sharp turn, you can reduce ride height or travel to hit them sooner.
 Lowering the rear travel just enough allows you to hit the rear packers at almost the same time as the front, allowing faster turning if the rear is stiff.
-However, packers have limited travel, so you should adjust your ride height so that you will only hit them near the end of a sharp turn.
-I suggest 15 to 30 points away from the extremes.
+However, packers have limited travel, so you should only hit them as you come out of a corner.
+I suggest packer rates between 15 and 40 points away from the extremes.

 A differential lock locks the two wheels when the difference is too much, forcing the wheels to spin at the same speed, which transfers power from the slipped wheel back to the non-slipped wheel.
 It acts as a poor man's traction control, although using traction control with it does not override its effects.
 Traction control comes into play when a wheel is slipping, but differential locks can activate even when you have grip, which can be useful because too much relative rotation can cause your car to turn too quickly and spin out.
 Differential locks have different behaviours when accelerating or coasting.

 The differential power setting affects when the lock will engage while turning and pressing the throttle.
 If a wheel slips, it will waste engine power and worsen acceleration, so it is important to engage the lock before this happens.
 Higher settings mean it will lock the wheels at lower rotation differences.
 However, this makes the car more resistant to turning because the wheels need to have some relative rotation for the car to turn properly.
-Too high of a setting can cause slipping of the opposite wheel, which results in oversteer.
+Too high of a setting can cause slipping of the inside wheel of the turn, which results in oversteer.

 The differential coast setting is a lock for when the car is coasting or braking, that is, when turning into a corner.
-Most noticeably, it affects how fast you can turn into a corner.
+Most noticeably, it affects how fast you can turn.
 Being able to turn quickly is important for cornering time, so you want this to be as low as possible.
 However, if the car turns in too quickly, especially on very sharp turns, it can make you spin out, so raising this setting helps prevent that.

 The problem with higher settings is that even though you can prevent a spinout, you will still be slower for all other turns.
-Rather than raise this, it is better to use stiffer springs and/or damper bump as well as careful steering to compensate for the oversteer.
-One thing to note about differential spinouts is that braking controls it, whereas sliding due to insufficient downforce can be mitigated by accelerating.
+Rather than raise this, it is better to use a stiffer front suspension or softer rear to limit turning.
+You can also be more careful with steering.
+One thing to note about differential spinouts is that braking controls it, whereas sliding due to insufficient rear downforce can be mitigated by accelerating.

 The differential preload setting keeps the differential locked until the torque difference between the wheels is enough.
 While the power and coast locks determine the maximum difference, the preload determines the minimum difference.
 This affects the very start of the turn, when the wheels start trying to diverge in relative rotation speed.
 Keeping the differential locked at first is useful to prevent abrupt turn in that can destabilize the car.

 Lower values allow the car to turn in faster, but too low and the car will feel twitchy until the power or coast locks engage.
 Higher values resist turn-in to make it more stable, but too high and you get slower cornering, override the power and coast locks to have permanently locked wheels, or get a jerky transition to the power or coast locks when there is a slight moment of unlocked wheels before the lock re-engages.
 Like differential coast, you should avoid limiting the car's turning by keeping this value low, but it is not important to set this to minimum, so setting this one or two clicks from the minimum works to make the car less twitchy.

-You want to be able to take turns as fast as possible, so start off with a high front angle and stress the car's turning to get an idea of how fast you can take each corner.
-You will also need to raise the rear wing so that the rear does not slide out from the sharp turning.
-You should also consider more camber, lower differential, and softer, longer suspension settings because stiff settings can limit turning no matter how much downforce you have.
-You can usually get away with front splitters being as high as possible, but front wings on the open-wheel cars need to be balanced so you do not turn more than you need and create unnecessary drag.
+You want to be able to take turns as fast as possible, so the front should be as high as possible and rear as low as you can get away with without having the rear slide out from high speed turning.
+You should also consider more camber, lower differential settings, and softer suspension because those can limit turning no matter how much downforce you have.
+You can usually get away with front splitters being at maximum, but front wings on the open-wheel cars need to be balanced so you do not turn more than you need and create unnecessary drag.
 A good rear wing angle depends on how back-heavy the car is, and good angles can wildly vary between 4 to 20 degrees.
 Middle settings are a good starting point for most cars.